-Some people with allergies sneeze a lot or get rashes or hives that don't spread to other parts of their body.
+Some people with allergies sneeze a lot or get rashes or hives that may or may not spread to other parts of their body.
 But others can have such a bad reaction that they have trouble breathing and need medical help right away.

 It's good to know if you have allergies so you can stay away from the things that trigger them -- called allergens -- and get medicine if you need it.

 If you have an allergy that isn't easily relieved with over-the-counter medications, or if you think you might have a food allergy, you'll see a doctor who specializes in allergies called an allergist.
 They'll ask questions about your health and any family history of asthma or allergies.
 They'll also examine you and recommend a few tests to find out for sure.

 The one doctors use most often is called a scratch test.
 A doctor or nurse will put a tiny drop of an allergen on your skin, usually on the inside of your arm or on your back.
 Common allergens include mold, pollen, pet skin and fur, foods, and some medicines.

 Next, they'll prick your skin or make a small scratch on the surface to let the allergen get underneath it.
 The skin prick won't make you bleed.
 You'll feel it, but it shouldn't hurt.
 Some doctors use a small needle to put the allergen under the first few layers of your skin.

 The doctor will probably test several things at the same time.
 If one of the areas swells up and gets red like a mosquito bite, it means you're allergic to that allergen.
 It usually takes about 15 minutes to find out.